(This version 22/10/23 replaces articles 10, 11 & 18/10/23) and will be updated as further information becomes available)

 What is proposed?

-What disruption will it cause?
+What disruption will the works cause?

 There will be some noise and localised traffic and some residents have already commented on this.
 However unlike the building works over many years in Adamstown SDZ, the housing here is manufactured off-site and transported in, meaning that the disruption levels will be much lower than with normal housing development.
 It was an early concern that the main traffic for the site would be along the semi-rural Tubber Lane, but construction access and the final site access has now been directed towards the larger Celbridge Link Road.